msakai/resume/resume.md

   promotion.
 I leaded a team for data analysis and recommendation algorithm development.

-* SMT-based semi-automatic test-case generation for FBD (Function Block Diagram) programs for power plant control systems (2010-2014):
+* SMT-based semi-automatic test-case generation for power plant control systems (2010-2014):

   Power plant controllers are often programmed using graphical data flow language such as Function Block Diagram (FBD).